imujtaba8488/package_im_stepper/README.md

 ## Recent Changes

-Here's a list of some important changes in version: __0.1.3__.
+Here's a list of some important changes in version: __1.0.0__.
 For a complete list of changes see changelog [here](https://pub.dev/packages/im_stepper/changelog).

-  * migrated to null safety. thanks to [Renan Luiz Arceno](https://github.com/renanarceno)
+* Update to Flutter 3.0
+* Fix android 2 embedding issue
+* Fix lint warnings -- Thank you [TheMeanCanEHdian](https://github.com/TheMeanCanEHdian)
+* Add line padding -- Thank you [Mateusz](@https://github.com/matheowis)

 ## About